linusghanadan/bird-species-analysis/README.md

 ## Analysis Summary

-Queried SQLite database to fetch distinct bird species scientific names, created cursor, and stored species data.
-Then, iterated over species data, querying SQLite database to fetch egg volume data for each species, loading data into pandas DataFrame, and computing coefficient of variation for each species.
+Created SQLite database from CSVs and schema build script, queried to fetch distinct species names, created cursor, and stored species data.
+Iterated over species data, querying the database to fetch egg volume data for each species, loading data into pandas DataFrame, and computing coefficients of variation for each species.

+## SQLite Database

+The code in the ipnyb file uses the SQLite database that is included in this repository.
+This database was created by converting the DuckDB database, which is also included in this repository.
+The DuckDB database was converted to SQLite because the SQLite version accepts null egg numbers.

-## Data Reference
+## DuckDB Database

-The SQLite database being used is included in this repository.
-The database was created for educational purposes as part of the Databases & Data Management course at the Bren School at UC Santa Barbara.
+The DuckDB database was created using a collection of files that can be found in the 'database-build-files' folder in this repository.
+This database was created as a project for the Databases & Data Management course at the Bren School at UC Santa Barbara.